-One of the most challenging aspects of church planting is qualifying men to serve as elders and deacons in the Church.
-In this Graduation Prep Manual you will find the procedures listed for the assessment of elders (pg.
-14-15).
-However, there are no guidelines for how to go about identifying and training men to be elders.
-You will also note that there are no procedures or information for identifying and training deacons.
-Church Extension does not hold assessments for deacons.
-Identifying and appointing deacons can be the job of the Church Planter in counsel with The Transitional Leadership Team (TLT).
-The following guidelines can be followed when the Church Planter and the TLT believe they have men that could meet the qualifications for being the future elders of the Church.
+One of the most challenging aspects of church planting is qualifying men to serve as elders in the Church.
+The Church Planter along with the TLT will develop a plan for identifying and training men to be elders.
+The guidelines below can be followed when the Church Planter and the TLT believe they have men that could meet the qualifications for being the future elders of the Church.